MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     It can take several minutes for GitHub Copilot to generate the technical plan in the plan.md file.

-1. Once the plan workflow is complete, take a few minutes to review the following files:
+1. Once the plan workflow is complete, ensure that the following files are listed under the **specs** folder:

     - **plan.md**
     - **research.md**
     - **quickstart.md**
     - **data-model.md**

-    - **contracts/IBlobStorageService.md**
+    You might also see files under the **contracts** folder.
+For example:

-    - **contracts/IDocumentService.md**
+    - **contracts/api-endpoints.md**

-    Verify that the plan addresses all constitutional constraints.

-    Verify the plan includes implementation phases or milestones.
+1. Take a few minutes to review the **research.md**, **plan.md**, **quickstart.md**, and **data-model.md** files.

+    - The research.md file captures research findings and technology decisions for the document upload and management feature.
+    - The plan.md file outlines the technical implementation plan for the document upload and management feature.
+    - The quickstart.md file provides setup instructions and a high-level overview of how to get started with the implementation.
+    - The data-model.md file defines the data entities, properties, and relationships needed for the document upload and management feature.

+    > **NOTE**: For a production scenario, you need to ensure that the plan provides a comprehensive description of the technical context and a clearly defined implementation strategy for the new feature.
+The research, quickstart, and data model files should complement the plan by providing additional context and details.
+For this exercise, focus on becoming familiar with the content associated with each of the files.

 1. After reviewing the files, accept the updates.